AditiNankar/class_project_4/README.md

 ## **1. Project Overview**
 This project aims to develop a machine learning model that accurately classifies **stars, quasars, and galaxies** using data from the **Sloan Digital Sky Survey (SDSS)**.
 By leveraging machine learning algorithms and data visualization techniques, we seek to identify key distinguishing features of these celestial objects.
 This contributes to astrophysical research and enhances automated classification methods.

-Please follow steps to create sql database if you want to run the model.
+Please follow steps to create SQL database if you want to run the model.

 ## **2. Database Creation and Management**
 ### **Setting Up PostgreSQL Database**
-1. Install **pgAdmin** or **PostgreSQL**.
-2. Create a new database named **"StarsGalaxiesQuasars"**.
+1. Open **pgAdmin** and create a new database called **"StarsGalaxiesQuasars"**
-3. Open `schema.sql` in a query tab and execute it to create tables.
-4. Import the dataset into `classification` and `observation` tables.
-5. The database is now ready for machine learning model integration.
+2. Use the Query Tool to open `schema.sql` (from Resources) and run the script
+3. Refresh Tables and select Import/Export option for `classification` table, import the file 'classification_sky_server.csv' (from Resources)
+4. Select Import/Export option for `observation` table, import the file 'observation_sky_server.csv' (from Resources)
+5. Open 'ML pipeline final.ipynb' and change Postgres password credentials
+6. Run all cells in 'ML pipeline final.ipynb'

 ### **Database Connection**
 - The code connects to a **PostgreSQL database** using **SQLAlchemy**.
 - Data is retrieved by joining two tables:
   - **Observation**: Contains brightness measurements across five wavelengths (u, g, r, i, z).
   - **Classification**: Contains the object class (**STAR, GALAXY, or QSO**).

 ## **3. Data Acquisition and Features**
 ### **Data Source**